kubernetes/kubernetes/docs/proposals/service-external-name.md

 # Service externalName

-Author: Tim Hockin (@thockin), Rodrigo Campos (@rata)
+Author: Tim Hockin (@thockin), Rodrigo Campos (@rata), Rudi C (@therc)

-Date: July 2016
+Date: August 2016

-Status: Waiting LGTM
+Status: Implementation in progress

 # Goal

 Allow a service to have a CNAME record in the cluster internal DNS service.
-For example, a `db` service can have a CNAME to `something.rds.aws.amazon.com` pointing to an RDS resource.
+For example, the lookup for a `db` service could return a CNAME that points to the RDS resource `something.rds.aws.amazon.com`.
+No proxying is involved.

 # Motivation

-There were tons of issues about this, I'd try to summarize motivation here.
-More info is on github issues/PRs: #13748, #11838, #13358, #23921
+There were many related issues, but we'll try to summarize them here.
+More info is on GitHub issues/PRs: #13748, #11838, #13358, #23921

-One motivation is to present as cluster services, services that are hosted by some provider.
-Some cloud providers, like AWS, give a hostname (IPs are not static) and the user wants to refer using regular kubernetes tools to these services.
-This was asked in bugs, at least for AWS in RedShift, RDS, Elasticsearch Service, ELB, etc.
+One motivation is to present as native cluster services, services that are hosted externally.
+Some cloud providers, like AWS, hand out hostnames (IPs are not static) and the user wants to refer to these services using regular Kubernetes tools.
+This was requested in bugs, at least for AWS, for RedShift, RDS, Elasticsearch Service, ELB, etc.

-Some others just want an external service, for example "oracle", with dns name "oracle-1.testdev.mycompany.com", without having to keep DNS in sync, and just want a CNAME.
+Other users just want to use an external service, for example `oracle`, with dns name `oracle-1.testdev.mycompany.com`, without having to keep DNS in sync, and are fine with a CNAME.

-Another use case is to "integrate" some services to local development.
-For example, I have a search service running in kubernetes in staging, let's say `search-1.stating.mycompany.com`.
-Let's say it's on AWS, so it's behind an ELB (which doesn't have a static IP, it has a hostname).
-I'm building an app that consumes `search-1` and I don't want to run it on my local PC (before kubernetes I didn't).
-I can just create a service that has a CNAME to the `search-1` endpoint in staging and be happy like I was before.
+Another use case is to "integrate" some services for local development.
+For example, consider a search service running in Kubernetes in staging, let's say `search-1.stating.mycompany.com`.
+It's running on AWS, so it resides behind an ELB (which has no static IP, just a hostname).
+A developer is building an app that consumes `search-1`, but doesn't want to run it on their machine (before Kubernetes, they didn't, either).
+They can just create a service that has a CNAME to the `search-1` endpoint in staging and be happy as before.

-Also, openshift needs this for "service refs".
+Also, Openshift needs this for "service refs".
 Service ref is really just the three use cases mentioned above, but in the future a way to automatically inject "service ref"s into namespaces via "service catalog"[1] might be considered.
 And service ref is the natural way to integrate an external service, since it takes